UnbloktTechnology/ComPilotSigGatingContracts/tezos-sig-gating-contracts/tezos-lib-sig-gating-extendable/README.md

 ### Forging a signature

 The request of a user (i.e. a contract invocation) is declared as a payload sent to a ReferenceSigner.
 The ReferenceSigner retrieves the nonce for the user (from contract storage), specifies the expiration (block level) and compact all using a keccak hashing and finally signs this "keccaked payload".
 This off-chain signature is produced by the ReferenceSigner.
 Then the produced signature and extra data (expiration, nonce, public key) are sent back to the user.
-The user can now send his transaction (which contains a `txAuthData` (payload + signature + public key + nonce + expiration)) to the smart contract that implements the signature verification mechanism.
+The user can now send his transaction (which contains a `txAuthData` (payload + signature + public key + nonce + expiration)) to the smart contract that implements the signer public key verification mechanism.

 ![](./pictures/nexera%20global%20workflow.png)